LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-roles-privileges/_index.md

 of how we can have more control over the database tables via our ORM definitions.

-Add a getter/setter for this `privileges` field as well.
+Add a constructor to set the `name` and a no-argument constructor as well.
+Also, add a getter/setter for the `privileges` field as well.

 Similar to the `PrivilegeType` definition we added, we need a `RoleType` enum definition to specify the types of roles our app allows.
 For now,